-Organizational Psychology is a field that combines the psychology of human behavior, organizational development, sociology and education to work with individuals, teams, and systems to improve performance, develop employees, create and foster a culture where people are highly engaged and the organization is acheiving its goals.
-This spans across small businesses, large corporations, and all industries, including for-profit, non-profit, and the government sector.
+Organizational Psychology is a field that combines the psychology of human behavior, organizational development, sociology, and education to work with individuals, teams, and systems to improve performance, support employees, and ultimately to create and foster a culture where people are highly engaged and the organization is achieving its goals.
+This work spans across small businesses, large corporations, as well as all industries, including for-profit, non-profit, and the government sector.
 Organizational Psychologists can function as internal practitioners within human resources or talent management or as external consultants to an organization.

 Choose Real-World Learning with Experiential Education

-At William James College, we believe that field work is a transformational part of your educational experience.
-As an Organizational Psychology MA student, you will participate in 80 hours worth of field placement work where you can apply what you're learning in the classroom directly to your role.
-You can choose to complete your fieldwork at your your current job, at a self-selected organization, or a William James partner site.
+At William James College, we believe that fieldwork is a transformational part of your educational experience.
+As an Organizational Psychology MA student, you will participate in 80 hours of field placement work where you can apply what you're learning in the classroom directly to your role.
+You can choose to complete your fieldwork at your your current job, at a self-selected organization, or at a William James partner site.
 You will work with our Field Education Office to design a project and find a placement opportunity tailored to suit your career interests and goals.

 Choose Impact with a Commitment to Social Responsibility

-Our Organizational Psychology MA program is rooted in social justice, respect for diversity, and a multicultural perspective, whether in for profit, non-profit, or government sectors.
+Our Organizational Psychology MA program is rooted in social justice, respect for diversity, and a multicultural perspective.
 This approach is woven through our entire curriculum and training model to prepare you to be a culturally responsive professional ready to apply your skills to any organization or industry.

-William James students have the option to choose to participate in a co-curricular, college-wide concentration to enhance their studies and expand their learning.
+You will also have the option to choose to participate in a co-curricular, college-wide concentration to enhance your studies and expand your learning.
 Available concentrations include African and Caribbean Mental Health, Asian Mental Health, Global Mental Health, Latino Mental Health, or LGBTQIA+ Studies.

 Talent Management Concentration